top of page

 Grandparent and Family Adoptions

 Sometimes, life presents such large obstacles to parents that their family must step in to help take care of children.
-Incarceration, drugs, mental disorder, and a myriad of other reasons will leave children in the care of family.
+Incarceration, drugs, mental disorder, inability to care for a child, and a myriad of other reasons will leave children in the care of family.
 After some time, that bond can become more parent/child than that of grandparent or aunt/uncle.
 We understand that whatever problems the parent may face, that they need to be treated with dignity while we transition the children to new parents who will be able to better care for them.
 It can be one of the hardest things for a parent to do to give up a child, but it is better to give that child to family for the child to blossom than to risk losing the child to the state.
 Any number of reasons can bring about a need for a family adoption; it is the attorney’s job to make the transition with dignity.

 In situations where the father is unknown, publication is required.
 Any known potential fathers must be notified (there are exceptions in instances of sexual assault that must be brought to the Judge).
 Because of publication, there is a delay for this type of case, but it is still relatively inexpensive.
-There is a retaining fee of $2,500.00, and the firm bills hourly against that at our hourly rates of $250.00-395.00 an hour, depending on the experience of the attorney.
-(More details would be explained in a legal services agreement.)

 In disputed situations, or in situations where a parent may not be comfortable with the permanency of adoption, there are two steps that would need to be taken first in a fight between family and a parent for custody.